feldera/feldera/docs/contributors/compiler.md

      clause, or `ORDER BY` clauses followed by `LIMIT` clauses.
 The use of this flag is recommended with the `-i` flag that incrementalizes the compiler output.

---outputAreSets: SQL queries can produce outputs that contain duplicates, but
+--outputsAreSets: SQL queries can produce outputs that contain duplicates, but
      such outputs are rarely useful in practice.
 Using this flag will ensure that each output VIEW does not contain duplicates.
 This can also be ensured by using a `SELECT DISTINCT` statement in the view definition.
 An example query